-Types of Activities That Involve Job Related Frequency (note definitions below) Unpleasant Environmental Conditions Occasional Frequent Continuous Travel by car to other campuses Х
+Types of Activities That Involve Job Related Unpleasant Environmental Conditions Frequency (note definitions below)

+Occasional Frequent Continuous

+Travel to campuses Х

 Hazards

 Describe the types of activities and provide examples that demonstrate the hazards in the day-to-day activities that are required in the job on a regular basis, e.g. chemical substance, electrical shocks, acids, noise, exposure to infectious disease, violence, body fluids, etc. Indicate the activity as well as the frequency of exposure to hazards.